Plantation Shutters: Versatile Window Treatment

 Terri had a good question regarding if you put shutters in one window, should you put them in every window on that level of the home.
 Let me back up a tiny bit and tell you how I shuttered my home and what most folks and designers preferred to do when I worked in that field.

 Think about what “look” you want in each room of your home and how you need the treatments to function.
-I would not have liked wood blinds in my breakfast area because I really wanted the versatility of function that a plantation shutter could offer.
-Plus, truth be told, I just love the look of the shutters in a breakfast room.
+I would not have liked wood blinds in my breakfast area because I really wanted the ability to close the lower louvers for privacy while having the top open.
+Shutters function so well in a breakfast room.

-If you don’t want to do all plantation shutters on the front of a home, I do recommend wood blinds for the other windows on the front…it just really gives a nice look for the front…lots of curb appeal.
-A popular combo is 2 1/2 inch louvered shutters in the areas where you want shutters…and then use 2 inch wood blinds in the other areas of the home.
+If you don’t want to do all plantation shutters on the front of a home, I do recommend wood blinds for the other windows on the front.
+It just really gives a nice look for the front of a home, lots of curb appeal.
+A popular combo is 2 1/2 inch louvered shutters in the areas where you want shutters and 2 inch wood blinds in the other areas of the home.
 That look will even work well on the front of a home due to the similarity in louver size.

 Louver size: